Methodology

 |---|---|---|---|

 | Entry-level | +14pp × sensitivity | −12pp × sensitivity | More routine tasks, less institutional knowledge.
-Anthropic (2026): 14% drop in job-finding for ages 22-25.
-Stanford DEL (2025): entry-level faces disproportionate pressure.
-Brynjolfsson et al. (2023): largest AI productivity gains among junior workers, compressing the experience gap. |
+Anthropic (2026): 14% lower rate of entering highly AI-exposed occupations for ages 22-25.
+Stanford DEL (2025): 13% relative employment decline for ages 22-25 in most-exposed occupations.
+Note the tension: Brynjolfsson et al. (2023) find the largest AI productivity gains among junior workers — the penalty reflects employment access, not productivity. |

 | Mid-career | 0 | 0 | Baseline — current scores reflect mid-career task composition. |